 Bear in mind, this is merely a representative model, because actually trying to draw an atom is like riding a bicycle with the handlebars on backwards while counting in thirty-sevens.
 It's difficult.

-These three features alone tell us a lot about the species of atom (carbon, oxygen, hydrogen, and so on) and its instinctive behaviours (the types of bonds it forms with other atoms).
+These features alone tell us a lot about the species of atom (carbon, oxygen, hydrogen, and so on) and its instinctive behaviours (the types of bonds it forms with other atoms).

 The Atomic Staircase